-Circle: Circle is a collection of points and perimeter of a circle is known as circumference of a circle.
+Circle is a collection of points and perimeter of a circle is known as circumference of a circle.

 Where r is the radius of the circle and

-Perimeter of a square = sum of all four sides
+The perimeter of a square = sum of all four sides

 = a + a + a+ a

-Perimeter of a square = 4 side
+The perimeter of a square = 4 × side